Books

 Articles, Chapters, and Entries

-(All solo-authored, except for items with bolded name)
+(All single-authored, except for items with bolded name)

 • “Temporal Discounting and Climate Change,” in Nina Emery (ed.), Routledge Companion to Philosophy of Time (Routledge, forthcoming).
 Link to preprint.